How Much Dwelling Coverage Do I Need For a Condo?

 Protect everything your condo association doesn’t with a custom condo insurance policy at an affordable price.

-Calculating the dwelling coverage for a condo is based on two principles: how much it would cost to completely rebuild your unit and its current square footage.
+Calculating the dwelling coverage for a townhouse or condo, as long as you have an HO-6 policy, is based on two principles: how much it would cost to completely rebuild your unit and its current square footage.
 You’d likely only need dwelling coverage that represents 20% of your unit’s value, and the square footage method is based on repairing your unit to $100 per square foot.

 20% Method